Grant writing 101

 Large: Federal grants fund larger projects/operations – these dudes love showing how awesome big organizations can effect change on national level.

-- Vancouver Foundation - Neighbourhood Small Grants - community projects in your hood.
+Vancouver Foundation - Neighbourhood Small Grants - community projects in your hood, up to $500.

-- Cultural Spaces Fund - for cultural infrastructure to support improvement, renovation and construction of arts and heritage facilities
+Cultural Spaces Fund - for cultural infrastructure to support improvement, renovation and construction of arts and heritage facilities.
+The maximum contribution payable for an individual construction or renovation project is $15,000,000 or 50% of total eligible project costs, whichever is less.

 2. Get to know the grant